-Use these 10 examples to inspire your next high-converting landing page.
-Plus, tried-and-true tactics we use to build and optimize effective ecommerce landing pages every day.
+Let these 10 examples inspire your next high-converting landing page.
+Plus, learn the tried-and-true tactics we use to build and optimize effective ecommerce landing pages for maximum ROI.

-If you’re running an ecommerce website, landing pages can make or break your earnings.
+If you’re running ecommerce paid search campaigns, you’ve probably learned that landing pages can make or break your success rate.

-When visitors land on your landing page, they’re sometimes ready to buy and other times they need a nudge.
+When visitors land on your landing page, they’re sometimes ready to buy — other times, they need a nudge.

 But what makes a landing page great?

-We’ll show you the 10 best ecommerce landing page examples and explain what makes them stand out and how they can be improved.
+We’ll show you the 10 best ecommerce landing page examples and explain what makes them stand out.

 Let’s get into it.